We’re currently introducing a new design and are making sure everything works.

 How much will it cost?

-The estimated cost for works is between £1,400-£1,900, but this may vary depending on whatever material is currently used on the public footway.
+The estimated cost for works is between £1,400-£5,000, but this may vary depending on whatever material is currently used on the public footway.
 We work on a like-for-like basis and so will either replace or reconstruct the existing material.
-So for example tarmac would be the cheapest and York stone would be the most expensive.
-Yellow lines and white T-bars are not included in the estimated cost for works as they are not enforceable.
-We can install a white T-bar and a yellow line, but these are not necessary as the lines act only as a visual deterrent.
+For example, tarmac would be the cheapest and York stone would be the most expensive.
+Double yellow lines are enforceable but are not included in the estimated cost for works.
+This application is optional and costs £270.

 What can I do if permission is refused?